schibsted/spid-tech-docs/resources/articles/direct-payment-api.md

 * The user to be charged must have a connection to the client.
 * The user must have a valid credit card that is available for direct payments

-If the user does not have a valid credit card or other valid payment methods for direct payment, the client can optionally create a paylink and send the user to SPiD to add a valid credit card into his account along with doing the initial payment.
+If the user does not have a valid credit card, the client can optionally create a [paylink](/paylink-api/) and send the user to SPiD.
+Here they will be prompted to add a valid credit card to their account while making the payment.

 ## Callbacks

-Because transactions are handled asynchronously it is recommended to implement SPiD's [callback functionality](/callbacks/) when working with payments.
+Because transactions are handled asynchronously it is **strongly recommended** to implement SPiD's [callback functionality](/callbacks/) when working with payments.
 This way your client can stay up to date on transaction statuses.

 ## Sequence diagram for direct charges